alizoljodi/Detection_of_Climate_Misinformation_Claims/README.md

 - **Splits**: Train, validation, and test (test used strictly for final evaluation).

 ---
+## Metrics

+For this project, **accuracy** is used as the main comparison metric.
+The reason for this choice is its **simplicity** and ease of interpretation.
+Since this is a **multi-class classification** task, accuracy provides a straightforward
+yet effective way to compare models based on their overall detection performance.
+It also offers a quick summary of how well the model performs across all categories,
+making it useful for initial benchmarking before diving into more detailed metrics.

+**Accuracy**
+Accuracy = Correct Predictions / Total Predictions

+**Precision**
+Precision = True Positives / (True Positives + False Positives)

+**Recall**
+Recall = True Positives / (True Positives + False Negatives)

+**F1-Score**
+F1 = 2 × (Precision × Recall) / (Precision + Recall)

+While precision, recall, and F1-score are also reported to capture the nuances of
+per-class performance and class imbalance effects, the primary focus remains on
+accuracy for clear model-to-model comparison.

+---

 ## Exploratory Data Analysis

 1. **Data Integrity**